 |Adopted Biennial Budget Fiscal Years 2020 & 2021||14.3 MB|

 |Adopted Biennial Budget Capital Project Supplemental Fiscal Years 2020 & 2021||1.2 MB|

 |Biennial Budget in Brief Fiscal Years 2020 & 2021||<1 MB|

-The EBMUD Board of Directors will hold a public hearing on June 11, 2019.
+The EBMUD Board of Directors plans to hold a public hearing on June 11, 2019.
 After the public hearing, the Board of Directors adopted the Fiscal Year 2020 & 2021 budget, rates and charges.
 The budget and rates take effect July 1, 2019.
 The staff reports and presentations are available here: